AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingWillingnessToPayPredictionModel.md

 ```

-However, this require setting the model's parameters to these settings temporarily so that it can be biased to very high time-to-leave value at start up as shown below.
+However, this require setting the model's parameters to these settings temporarily so that it can be biased to very high willingness-to-pay value at start up as shown below.

 ```lua